Breakdown of Funeral Costs

 • Processing and filing of necessary information and government permits

-• Stationary and remembrance items, including programs, prayer cards, guest books, slideshows and videos
+• Stationery and remembrance items, including programs, prayer cards, guest books, slideshows and videos

 • Personalized remembrances, particularly for celebrations of life